 UNK also offers a number of online endorsement programs, including the following:

 - English as a Second Language (ESL)

 - School Librarian

-University of Nebraska at Kearney is accredited by the Higher Learning Commission (North Central Association of Colleges and Schools) and by the National Council for Accreditation of Teacher Education (NCATE).
+University of Nebraska at Kearney is regionally accredited by the Higher Learning Commission (HLC) and by the National Council for Accreditation of Teacher Education (NCATE).

 Established in 1891, Drexel University has been a premier online university since 1996, when it first began offering degrees online as an option for students.

 As a part of a university with a strong background in technology and research, Drexel University Online brings unique strength in academics to the online learning experience.

 Drexel University’s School of Education is ranked among “America’s Best Graduate Schools 2011” by U.S. News & World Report.